byteduck/dimensneon/README.md

 ## Installation instructions

-Installation requires the `scanpy` library to be installed (and `leidenalg` as well for tests).
+Installation requires the `scanpy` and `scipy` libraries to be installed (and `leidenalg` as well for tests).
 You can install these using the following command (However, `setup.py` should install all required dependencies for you):

 ```shell
 pip install scanpy leidenalg